hyperstack-org/hyperstack/README.md

 ### Action Cable Configuration

-If you are on Rails 5, synchromesh you can use ActionCable out of the box.
+If you are on Rails 5 you can use ActionCable out of the box.

 ```ruby
 #config/initializers/synchromesh.rb